Islam in Singapore: Registry of Muslim Marriages (ROMM)

 The Registry of Muslim Marriages is a government agency that registers marriages between couples that consist of two Muslims.
 Mixed-religion marriages are registered at the Registry of Marriages.

 Previously, the registration of Muslim marriages as well as divorces were conducted under one unit, which is the Syariah Court.

 It was first located in a bungalow at Fort Canning and later moved to Canning Rise in 1983.

 Appeals on decisions of the Syariah Court and the ROMM are heard and determined by the Appeal Board.

-Unlike MUIS, the Syariah Court and ROMM are not statutory boards but constitute a part of MSF (Ministry of Social and Family Development).
+Unlike MUIS, the Syariah Court and ROMM are not statutory boards but constitute a part of the Ministry of Social and Family Development).

 Muslim organisations

 Ahmadiyya

 The Ahmadiyya community was established during the era of the Second Caliphate, shortly before the Second World War.
 Ghulam Ahsan Ayyaz was the first missionary to the country, who under the directive of the caliph arrived in 1935, in a period when the territory was part of the Straits Settlements.
 In the 1970s, the community had roughly 200 followers.